-Wellfleet Conservation Trust is a non-profit organization established in 1984 to assist and promote the preservation of natural resources and rural character of the town of Wellfleet.
+Wellfleet Conservation Trust is an IRS approved 501(c)3 non-profit organization established in 1984 to assist and promote the preservation of natural resources and rural character of the town of Wellfleet.
 WCT’s mission is to conserve land in its natural state in perpetuity for enjoyment by current and future generations.
 For further information on the effort, visit the our Facebook page or write: WCT, PO Box 84, Wellfleet MA 02667.

 Vision and Mission

 The Wellfleet Conservation Trust was established in 1984 as a private sector initiative, consistent with Federal environmental law and Article 97 of the Massachusetts Constitution to assist and promote the preservation of open spaces and natural resources and to protect the rural character of the town of Wellfleet.
 This purpose is consistent with and supportive of the vision of the residents of Wellfleet who place a high priority on protection of our natural environment, precious natural resources, and improved access to open spaces.
 We share that vision.
 Hence the mission of the Wellfleet Conservation Trust is to conserve land in perpetuity for enjoyment by current and future generations.
 See Declaration of Trust for details and legal definition.

 The Trust acquires land by gift or purchase, acts as steward for its protection, develops walking trails and encourages the study and implementation of sound environmental practices.
 In cooperation with supportive landowners we hold conservation restrictions on additional lands which protect those properties in perpetuity.
 Today the Trust has 169 holdings, 132 of which are fee-owned and the remaining 37 in conservation restrictions.
 In total 422 acres are protected.
 71 percent of the fee owned properties or 232 acres contain some wetland.
 The largest parcel is 22 acres and smallest 0.02 acres.